domainmod/domainmod/README.md

 2. Visit the following URL to download the most recent source code archive: https://github.com/aysmedia/domainmod/archive/master.zip

-   Them simply unpack the new archive overtop of where you installed the previous version.
+   Then simply unpack the new archive overtop of where you installed the previous version.

 # Support
-If you have any questions or comments please visit http://domainmod.org or email me at support@domainmod.org
+If you have any questions or comments please visit http://domainmod.org or email me at support@domainmod.org.

-To report bugs, please visit http://github.com/aysmedia/domainmod/issues/
+To report bugs, please visit http://github.com/aysmedia/domainmod/issues/.

 # License
-DomainMOD - A web-based application written in PHP & MySQL used to manage a collection of domain names.
+DomainMOD is an open source application written in PHP & MySQL used to track and manage your web resources.
 Copyright (C) 2010 Greg Chetcuti

 DomainMOD is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.